A beauty routine can help keep our skin looking healthy

 So this would technically be two steps because you need to cleanse your face twice in a row with two separate products.
 Your first cleanser being oil-based (yes, even if you have oily skin) and your second cleanse should be with a water-based cleanser.
 If you have tried oil cleansers before and decided they just aren’t for you, double cleansing with your regular cleanser is still important at the end of the day.
 Especially if you wear makeup and/or sunscreen.
 This is also something that we learn in school for aesthetics.

 Cleansing twice ensures that your skin is clean, especially in the evening.
-Dirt, oil, makeup and sunscreen left on clogs pores, and clogged pores mean whiteheads, blackheads and dull skin.
-Also, clean skin absorbs product better thus giving you the best benefits from the product that you can get!
+Dirt, oil, makeup, and sunscreen left on will clog pores, and clogged pores mean whiteheads, blackheads, and dull skin.
+Also, clean skin absorbs products better thus giving you the best benefits from the product that you can get!

 Exfoliation

-Depending on your skin type, this should be done once to twice a week.
+Depending on your skin type, you'll want to exfoliate once to twice a week.
 Exfoliation helps to remove the dead skin that builds up on your face over time.
-A face free of dead skin cells will absorb product better and have a more healthy glow.
+A face free of dead skin cells will absorb the product better and have a more healthy glow.
 (Say goodbye to dull skin!)

 There are two ways of exfoliation: manual and chemical.
 Applying an exfoliant product with your hands is considered manual.
 Whereas using something such as Vitamin C or other exfoliation ingredients work chemically as they sit on the skin.